Another Word For STRONG_INFLUENCE

 cna

-Noun : Initialism of certified nursing assistant: an individual employed to assist a registered nurse care for a patient.
+Noun : Initialism of certified nursing assistant: a person employed to help a registered nurse care for a patient.
+[Synonym of nursing assistant.]

 Noun : (mobile telephony) Initialism of cloud native architecture.